Ruud14/SecurityCamera/README.md

 **Raspberry Pi Zero W security camera system.**

 Script that sends a video feed from the Raspberry Pi over the network and starts recording when there is motion.
-You can display this live video feed in a django view, and the recordings can be saved.
+The recordings will be saved and removed when the storage gets full.

 Every version has its own advantages and disadvantages but **I strongly recommend you use version 2 or 3 since they are faster and are way easier to use.
 Version 3 isn't always better than version 2 though.
 It just depends on your needs.**